 - acute porphyria (a rare metabolic disorder)

-If you are pregnant or breast-feeding check with your doctor before taking antihistamines.
+If you are pregnant or breast-feeding check with your healthcare provider before taking antihistamines.

-Most people who take antihistamines do not have any serious side-effects.
+Most people who take antihistamines don't have any serious side-effects.
 If side-effects do occur, they are usually minor.

 |Side effects||What should I do?|

-- Changes Regarding the Use of Sedating Antihistamines Medsafe Sept 2018
+- Changes Regarding the Use of Sedating Antihistamines Medsafe, NZ, Sept 2018